-Emotional intelligence is a relatively new area of study that focuses on the ability to feel, recognize, communicate, respond to, and understand emotions.
-Emotional intelligence can be approximated by various types of tests, and those who wish to learn more about their level of emotional intelligence and ways to develop it further might consider speaking to a mental health professional.
+Emotional intelligence concerns the ability to feel, recognize, communicate, respond to, and understand emotions.
+It is a big predictor of success in one’s career and relationships.
+People who wish to develop their emotional intelligence further might consider speaking to a mental health professional.

-- Self-regulation: Using emotional knowledge to prevent moods or emotions from causing impulsive reactions or behavior.
+- Self-regulation: Using emotional knowledge to prevent moods or emotions from causing impulsive behavior.

-- Internal motivation: Taking action or making decisions as a result of an inner drive based on optimism, curiosity, a desire to achieve, or personal ideals rather than for immediate rewards such as monetary gain.
+- Internal motivation: Taking action or making decisions as a result of an inner drive (rather than for immediate rewards such as monetary gain).
+This drive can be based on optimism, curiosity, ambition, or personal ideals.

 - Empathy: Understanding the emotions of others and using this knowledge to respond to people based on their emotional state.

 - Social skills: Using one's emotional intelligence to establish strong relationships and facilitate interactions with peers.